gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/external-idp/google.md

 Stroom has no configuration to restrict sign in by `hd` or email domain, so this has to be done at Google.

-## Setting up the admin user in Stroom
+## Setting up the Admin User in Stroom

 Find the `sub` of the account that is to be the administrator.
 Unlike KeyCloak and Cognito, Google does not show this in an admin console; the reliable way to obtain it is to decode an `id_token` issued for that account, or read it from Stroom's logs after the person has signed in once.